The dynamical degree of billiards in an algebraic curve: Introduction

 Strangely, the entropy of the time-one map of the billiard flow in a real algebraic curve can nevertheless be infinite \cite{MR2201936}.

-The relationship between the geometry of the boundary curve $C$ and the entropy of the billiards map $b_\Omega$ is very subtle \cite{MR1468104, MR896765, MR872698, MR4213303, cinc2022, MR2201936, MR2609011}.
-In an ellipse, the billiards map has topological entropy $h_{\Top}(b_\Omega) = 0$; the celebrated Birkhoff conjecture predicts that this property characterizes ellipses among smooth, strictly convex Jordan curves, see \cite{MR3388585}.
+The relationship between the geometry of the boundary curve $C$ and the entropy of the billiards map $b_\Omega$ is very subtle \cite{MR3754521, MR1468104, MR896765, MR872698, MR4213303, MR4632917, MR2201936, MR2609011}.
+In an ellipse, the billiards map has topological entropy $h_{\Top}(b_\Omega) = 0$; the celebrated Birkhoff conjecture implies that this property characterizes ellipses among smooth, strictly convex Jordan curves.
+See the survey \cite{MR3388585} and the instructive simulation \cite{butterflyeffect}.
 On the other hand, even tiny deviations from an ellipse can have ``chaos'', or positive entropy.
 The question of calculating topological entropy of billiards in a given curve is a vast enrichment of the Birkhoff conjecture.

-Upper bounds on entropy were previously known only for a few simple tables such as polygons ($h_{\Top} = 0$), ellipses ($h_{\Top} = 0$), and stadia ($h_{\Top} < \log 3.5$) \cite{MR1468104, MR3388585, cinc2022}.
+Upper bounds on entropy were previously known only for a few simple tables such as polygons ($h_{\Top} = 0$), ellipses ($h_{\Top} = 0$), and stadia ($h_{\Top} < \log 3.5$) \cite{MR3754521, MR1468104, MR3388585, MR4632917}.
 In degree $d = 2$, Theorem \ref{thm_main} and Corollary \ref{cor_top} give a new proof of the complete integrability of the billiard in an ellipse, from which one may obtain Poncelet's porism (Corollary \ref{cor_poncelet}).
-The other well-studied tables, polygons and stadia, are reducible, so Corollary \ref{cor_top} does not apply.
-We moreover expect that the bound of Theorem \ref{thm_main} can be improved for reducible tables.
+The other well-studied tables, polygons and stadia, are not smooth, so Corollary \ref{cor_top} does not apply.

-Another application of Theorem \ref{thm_main} concerns orbit growth in real algebraic billiards, irreducible or not.
+Another application of Theorem \ref{thm_main} concerns orbit growth in real algebraic billiards, following the study of elliptic billiards by Corvaja-Zannier \cite{MR4668525}.
 Fix points $c, c' \in \partial \Omega$ and an integer $m > 0$.
 How many ways can a ball fired from $c$ hit a target at $c'$ in $m$ bounces?